JadeYe2020/full-stack-open-pokedex/exercise1.md

 ## Would this setup be better in a self-hosted or a cloud-based environment?
 Why?
 What information would you need to make that decision?

-It is better in a cloud-based environment, since we are a team of about 6 people buiing a small to medium application project, unless the project has some very special requirements, like a need for graphics card to run test.
+It's better in a cloud-based environment, since we are a team of about 6 people buiing a small to medium application project, unless the project has some very special requirements, like a need for graphics card to run test.